Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Relative intersections of two 4-dimensional quadrics

 Consider $Y = \PP^1$.
 The rationality of $X$ is in general unknown.
 The techniques developed in this paper and the language of categorical representability (see Definition~\ref{repre}) allow us to state a conjecture relating the rationality and the derived category of $X$, in the same spirit as Kuznetsov's conjecture on cubic fourfolds \cite{kuznetsov:cubic_fourfolds}.

-\begin{conjecture} Let $X \to \PP^1$ be a fibration in complete intersections of two four-dimensional quadrics over an algebraically closed field of characteristic zero. \begin{itemize} \item {\bf Weak version.} The four-fold $X$ is rational if and only if it is categorically representable in codimension at least two.
+\begin{conjecture} Let $X \to \PP^1$ be a fibration in complete intersections of two four-dimensional quadrics over an algebraically closed field of characteristic zero. \begin{itemize} \item {\bf Weak version.} The fourfold $X$ is rational if and only if it is categorically representable in dimension at most two.